goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 > that are key for fine-tuning a language
 > model.

-Everyone has heard of GPT, but did you wonder which paper was the inspiration behind it?
-Well look no further, Because this is the paper that laid the foundation that has changed our present world forever.
+This is the paper that laid the foundation that has changed our present world forever.

 ![Image of ULMFiT training](/assets/blog_assets/evolution_of_llms/4.webp)